 As he began picking at one end, Hoffer noticed a bum, picking peas at the other end and putting them into his hat.
 Hoffer picked faster.
 The bum picked faster.
 Hoffer needed that whole row of peas to get paid.
 He pictured his 3-year old daughter starving to death.
 He pictured his massive longshoreman hands around the bum’s throat, choking him to death.
 No one would see.
 No one would care.
 He was just a bum, picking peas for his supper.

 As the sun set, the two men met in the middle of the row.
-Before Hoffer could assault the bum, the bum emptied the peas from his hat into Hoffer’s sack, filling it to the brim.
-The bum said, “Now you owe someone a hat-full-of-peas.”
+Before Hoffer could assault the bum, the bum emptied the peas from his hat into Hoffer’s sack, filling it to the brim, saying, “Now you owe someone a hat-full-of-peas.”
 That unselfish act of generosity changed Hoffer’s life, forever – providing motivation to write inspiring best-selling books.

 The YouTube Music Video’s Lyrics Express the Essence of this Blog Post’s Message

 Likewise, we need to seek others who need a hat-full-of-peas.
 Then, we fulfill Emerson’s verse about Success, “To know that even one life breathed easier, because we have lived”, or, Christ’s command, “To love one another as I (Christ) have loved you.”

 Perhaps, each day we can give someone a hat-full-of-peas.
 Perhaps.